-There was a problem, though.
-The best place to watch the eclipse, according to Williams’ calculations, was near Penobscot Bay, controlled by the British.
+Williams had a problem, though.
+The best place to watch the eclipse, according to his calculations, was near Penobscot Bay.
+But the British controlled the area.

-Penobscot Bay was a primary entry point for European shipping well into the 19th century.
-The British viewed it vital to the war.
-It was close to home port, gave them access to timber for masts and a strategic base to defend against privateers and to protect loyalists.
-The British constructed Fort George at the mouth of the Penosbscot River in Castine in 1779.
+Penobscot Bay served as a primary entry point for European shipping well into the 19th century.
+The British viewed it as vital to the war.
+Close to home port, it gave them access to timber for masts and a strategic base to defend against privateers while protecting loyalists.
+So the British constructed Fort George at the mouth of the Penobscot River in Castine in 1779.

-When patriots in Massachusetts learned the British were building a fort on their territory (Maine was then part of Massachusetts), an expedition was launched to dislodge them.
+Patriots in Massachusetts learned of the British fort on their territory (Maine then belonged to Massachusetts).
+So in 1779, they launched an expedition to dislodge them.

 The Penobscot Expedition came to grief as the worst naval disaster in U.S. history.

-Shortly after the failure of the Penobscot Expedition, Massachusetts Speaker of the House John Hancock wrote a letter to the commander at Fort George asking for Samuel Williams’ safe passage and permission to set up an observation site.
-Col. Campbell, the commanding officer, gave them five days and insisted they stay off the mainland.
+Shortly after the expedition’s failure, Massachusetts Speaker of the House John Hancock wrote a letter to the commander at Fort George asking for Samuel Williams’ safe passage and permission to set up an observation site.
+Colonel Campbell, the commanding officer, gave them five days and insisted they stay off the mainland.

 Those were hardly ideal conditions.

 They selected a site on the island of Isleboro, across from Castine.
 There they set up their equipment with the help of Capt.
-Henry Mowatt, who had burned Portland (then Falmouth) and repulsed American ships during the Penobscot Expedition.
+Henry Mowatt.
+Mowatt had burned Portland (then Falmouth) and repulsed American ships during the Penobscot Expedition.

 Just before 11 a.m. they adjusted their five telescopes and began to count the minutes and seconds for what they expected to be a total eclipse.

-During the one hour and 19 minute eclipse, the scientists recorded two-thirds as much dew was deposited as on the whole of the nights before and after.
+During the one hour and 19 minute eclipse, the scientists noted two-thirds as much dew was deposited as on the entire two nights before and after.